logandarby/simple-notes/README.md

 ## Running

-First, make sure you have Docker installed and running.
-Run `docker-compose up` in the root server to start the database.
+Make sure you have Docker installed and running.
+Run `docker-compose up` in the root server to start the database, api, and client servers.
+Then, go to the URL `localhost:3000`.

-Second, make sure you have `yarn` installed, as well a global install of `ts-node` and `concurrently`.
-Run `yarn run dev` in the root folder.
-This will start the API and the Client.
-The website should open in your default browser.